Hounfor/OldtimerPack/README.md

 ST-8A, SPR-4F, CRD-1R, WVE-5Nsl, HOP-4A-B-C-D, GLH-1D and KY2-D-02:

 See point №1 from the previous list.
 There's no way to buy or find parts in FP crates.
 I also remind you that SPR-4F can only be found in the version for BTX CAC Compatibility.
+Keep in mind - GLH-1D isn't a typical Galahad chassis.
+It's 10 tons lighter, therefore it's located in the section of medium 'mechs in the skirmish mechbay.

 SPR-5F: